-- 3) For the purposes of the Terrestrial Code, the incubation period for ND shall be 21 days. - 4) This chapter deals with NDV infection of poultry as defined in point 2 above, in the presence or absence of clinical signs. - 5) The occurrence of infection with NDV is defined as the isolation and identification of NDV as such or the detection of viral ribonucleic acid specific for NDV. - 6) A Member Country should not impose bans on the trade in poultry commodities in response to information on the presence of any APMV-1 in birds other than poultry, including wild birds. - 7) Standards for diagnostic tests, including pathogenicity testing, are described in the Terrestrial Manual.
+- 2) For the purposes of the Terrestrial Code, the incubation period for ND shall be 21 days. - 3) This chapter deals with NDV infection of poultry in the presence or absence of clinical signs. - 4) The occurrence of infection with NDV is defined as the isolation and identification of NDV as such or the detection of viral ribonucleic acid specific for NDV. - 5) A Member Country should not impose bans on the trade in poultry commodities in response to information on the presence of any APMV-1 in birds other than poultry, including wild birds. - 6) Standards for diagnostic tests, including pathogenicity testing, are described in the Terrestrial Manual.
 When the use of ND vaccines is appropriate, those vaccines should comply with the standards described in the Terrestrial Manual.